 - What is the most important information I should know about methylergonovine (Methergine)?

-- What should I discuss with my health care provider before taking methylergonovine (Methergine)?
+- What should I discuss with my health care provider before using methylergonovine (Methergine)?

 - What happens if I miss a dose (Methergine)?